sayemomer/EduMood/README.md

 python3 cnn_training_kfold.py
 ```
 ### Expected Output
-K-fold splits the dataset equally into 10.It trains and tests the dataset on different split instance.
-It prints the output on each instance.
+K-fold analysis for the main model splits the dataset into 10 equal parts, 9/10 parts is used for training and 1 part is used for validation.
+This process is repeated 10 times.
+With each iteration, the training loss, training accuracy, validation loss and validation accuracy are printed.
+Early stop mechanism is implemented to halt the training process for the Kth iteration if no improvement is observed.